supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

     iv.
 API for GraphQL is API to query multiple data sources.

-    c. **Learn:** This section provides access to quick start learning documentation.
+    c. **Learn:** This section provides access to quick-start learning documentation.

-    d. **Quick Access:** This section lists the recently used or favorite items.
+    d. **Quick Access:** This section lists the recently used or favourite items.

       ![](../media/lab-02/f3.png)

 ## Task 3: Industry Solutions Experience
 1. Select **Fabric experience selector icon** (currently set to Data Factory) on the bottom left of your screen.
 Fabric experience dialog opens.

 2. Select **Industry Solutions** from the dialog.
-You will navigate to **Industry Solutions Home page**.
+You will navigate to the **Industry Solutions Home page**.
 Microsoft Fabric offers industry-specific data solutions that provide a robust platform for data management, analytics, and decision-making.
 These data solutions address the unique challenges faced by different industries, enabling businesses to optimize operations, integrate data from different sources, and use rich analytics.
-Notice the four sections are like the previous experiences.
-In the Recommended section, notice the items:
+Notice that the four sections are similar to the previous experiences.
+In the Recommended section, notice the following items:

     a. **Sustainability solutions:** supports the ingestion, standardization, and analysis of Environmental, Social, and Governance (ESG) data.